Annual Student Contest- Home

 Lawson Iichiro Sakai Memorial Scholarship

-For 2022, a $500 scholarship will be given to each student.
-Only applicants who participate in the 2022 GFBNEC Student Essay and Poetry Contest are eligible for consideration.
+For 2024, a $500 scholarship will be given to each recipient.
+Only applicants who participate in the 2024 GFB Legacy Scholarship are eligible for consideration.
+Please complete application above to be considered for the Lawson Sakai Memorial Scholarship.

 About Lawson Iichiro Sakai